+[By-law 17 amended in Gazette 8 Jan 2015 p.
+170.]

 18. Infringement notices

 (1) An authorised person who has reason to believe that a person has committed an offence under Part 3 or this Part may, within 21 days after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.